swiftlang/swift-syntax/Snippets/README.md

-# Examples
+# Snippets (Examples)

-- Command line tool to add one to every integer literal in a source file [AddOneToIntegerLiterals.swift](https://github.com/apple/swift-syntax/blob/main/Examples/AddOneToIntegerLiterals.swift).
+- Command line tool to add one to every integer literal in a source file [AddOneToIntegerLiterals.swift](AddOneToIntegerLiterals.swift).
-- Code-generate a simple source file using SwiftSyntaxBuilder [CodeGenerationUsingSwiftSyntaxBuilder.swift](https://github.com/apple/swift-syntax/blob/95fe6182b755346eee74b499109b4ab9eaf38651/Examples/CodeGenerationUsingSwiftSyntaxBuilder.swift)
+- Code-generate a simple source file using SwiftSyntaxBuilder [CodeGenerationUsingSwiftSyntaxBuilder.swift](CodeGenerationUsingSwiftSyntaxBuilder.swift)

 ## Some Example Usages